 It is indisputable that we can raise chickens and other poultry birds even without living on a farm.
-Backyard poultry farming is pretty interesting and widely practiced but it often requires energy, commitment, and technicalities, such as hatching fertilized eggs in other to get chicks.
-I will like to point out that not all hens sit on their eggs to hatch them.
+Backyard poultry farming is pretty interesting and widely practiced, but it often requires energy, commitment, and technicalities, such as hatching fertilized eggs in other to get chicks.
+I want to point out that not all hens sit on their eggs to hatch them.
 Hence, you will need a small or mini egg incubator to hatch those eggs.

 Even as a beginner in backyard chicken farming, it is important that you have an egg incubator.
-This is because when your hens that to lay eggs, they might refuse to sit on them.
+This is because some hens refuse to sit on their eggs after laying.
 Sometimes, predators like snakes, mongooses or weasels could come to steal the eggs.
 But with an incubator, your chicken eggs will get the warmth and humidity required for chick formation and successful hatching.
 Additionally, all the eggs in an incubator are safe from predators.

 There are so many egg incubators on the market today and they come in different types, shapes, features, prices and functionalities.
-For a beginner, all the variations coupled with the lack of experience make an egg incubator buying process a difficult task.
+All the variations and the lack of experience make an egg incubator buying process difficult for a beginner.

-This buying guide provides you with the most useful information about egg incubators, so you can find the best mini egg incubator for beginners like you.
-We also reviewed six (6) best mini egg incubators including our top pick from Magicfly, which comes with a LED display, automatic egg turner, and auto temperature control and can hold up to 12 chicken eggs.
+This buying guide provides the most useful information about egg incubators to find the best mini egg incubator for beginners like you.
+We also reviewed six (6) best mini egg incubators, including our top pick from Magicfly, which comes with an LED display, automatic egg turner, and auto temperature control and can hold up to 12 chicken eggs.
 All these features come at a pocket-friendly price.

 Best Mini Egg Incubators for Beginners

 These top 5 incubators are the very best on the market and it is nearly difficult to say which is better than the other.
-But we carried out extensive research on each product to come up with some little features that set some of them above others.
+However, we extensively researched each product to develop features that set some above others.

 1. Magicfly Digital Fully Automated Mini Egg Incubator

 What would you think about an egg incubator that won the editor’s heart?
-The Magicfly Digital Fully Automated Mini Egg Incubator is a great and one of the best mini incubators for beginners.
+The Magicfly Digital Fully Automated Mini Egg Incubator is a great and one of the best beginner incubators.
 It is a forced-air incubator that has been confirmed to be very easy to use, beginner-friendly and guarantees peace of mind for its users.
 It is a perfect incubator for classroom demonstrations, small backyard poultry farmers and teaching kids.

-This particular model of Magicfly egg incubator has the capacity to incubate 9 chicken eggs and 12 guinea fowl eggs at once.
+This model of Magicfly egg incubator can incubate 9 chicken eggs and 12 guinea fowl eggs at once.
 Of course, you can use it to incubate the eggs of quails, geese and guinea fowls.
 It has both an automated temperature controller and an egg-turner.
-If you don’t pay much attention to the egg turner, you will assume that it is not functioning but it is functioning – it is just very slow.
-With the egg turner working automatically, you will be able to save time and minimize hand contact with eggs, which may predispose the eggs to harmful bacteria or germs.
+If you don’t pay much attention to the egg turner, you will assume that it is not functioning, but it is functioning – it is just very slow.
+With the egg turner working automatically, you can save time and minimize hand contact with eggs, which may predispose the eggs to harmful bacteria or germs.

 It is worth mentioning that this incubator is made with PP + ABS materials.
 Therefore, it is easy to clean, antiseptic and durable.
-It has an LED display at the top, making it easier to monitor or keep track of the temperature.
-Unfortunately, the Magicfly Digital Fully Automated Mini Egg Incubator does not come with a hygrometer, but you can get a good and accurate humidity reader on the market at a very pocket-friendly price.
+It has an LED display at the top, making monitoring or keeping track of the temperature easier.
+Unfortunately, the Magicfly Digital Fully Automated Mini Egg Incubator has no hygrometer.
+Still, you can get a good and accurate humidity reader on the market at a very pocket-friendly price.
 You will need to manually adjust the humidity and add or remove water as needed.

 You can name the Magicfly Digital Fully Automated Mini Egg Incubator a ‘set and forget’ incubator.
-For a beginner, buying this mini incubator is a good decision because it is great value for money.
+Buying this mini incubator is a good decision for a beginner because it is great value for money.

 Pros